 Another digital product that works great is to create and sell an eCourse.
 This is what I do (see my courses here).

 To create and sell your own courses, you can use Thrive Apprentice (it’s what I use and recommend).
 You can see what the software looks like on my courses page.

 Many people think email marketing is dead.
 Heck, many people think blogging is dead.
-Well, I can tell you both are alive and well, still making money in 2021 and beyond.
+Well, I can tell you both are alive and well, still making money today and beyond.

 Okay, I will admit it, email marketing is a bit annoying, but it works.

 The reason why email marketing works is that it allows you to establish a relationship with the reader.
 This relationship is vital because with a relationship established, the reader will trust you enough to buy your products (or buy what you recommend).

 It is incredibly difficult to make money directly from a blog post.